“The Acer Chromebook Spin 713 is one of the fastest and only Evo-certified Chromebooks ever made.”

 - Very good performance

 - Keyboard wasn't as crisp as some

-Acer sent me a midrange version of the Chromebook Spin 713, priced at $630 for a 1oth-gen Intel Core i5-10210U CPU, 8GB of DDR4 RAM, a 128GB solid-state drive (SSD), and a 13.5-inch display in the taller 3:2 aspect ratio and with a 2K (2256 x 1504) resolution.
+Acer sent me a midrange version of the Chromebook Spin 713, priced at $700 for an 11th-gen Intel Core i5-1035G7 CPU, 8GB of DDR4 RAM, a 256GB solid-state drive (SSD), and a 13.5-inch display in the taller 3:2 aspect ratio and with a 2K (2256 x 1504) resolution.
 That’s not cheap for a Chromebook, but the price fits the components.
-Note that you can spend as much as $1,000 if you opt for a Core i7 and 16GB of RAM.
+Note that you can spend more if you opt for a Core i7 and 16GB of RAM.

 The Acer Chromebook Spin 713 would have a more modern look if its bezels were slimmer.
 The side bezels are thin enough, but the top bezel is relatively thick and the bottom chin is huge.
 Coupled with the 3:2 aspect ratio, those bezels not only detract from the look but also make for a laptop that’s a lot deeper than it could be.
 The Asus Chromebook Flip C436 has smaller bezels with a 14-inch display in the 16:9 aspect ratio — we prefer 3:2, but there’s no doubt that the Asus looks a bit more svelte.